hongyin163/node-addon-jsonnet/README.md

 # express-jsonnet
 This lib is a jsonnet addon for node,build from jsonnet source code, is not a javascript version of jsonnet such as node-jsonnet project.

+Jsonnet is a domain specific configuration language that helps you define JSON data.
+Jsonnet lets you compute fragments of JSON within the structure, bringing the same benefit to structured data that templating languages bring to plain text,[Jsonnet](http://jsonnet.org/index.html)
 ```js
 var jsonnet = require('node-addon-jsonnet');